emmanuelbuah/mgdb-migrator/README.md

 ### Configuration

-You can configure Migration with the `config` method.
+You can configure Migrator with the `config` method.
 Defaults are:

 ```javascript
 migrator.config({